Muhammed Saheef: 2023–2024: Contract extension and loan to Gokulam

 On 9 May 2023, Kerala Blasters announced the extension of Saheef's contract until 2026.
 He was then included in club's 2023 Durand Cup squad and made appearances in all the three games.

 On 1 September, Kerala Blasters announced that Saheef has been loaned out to Gokulam Kerala on a season long deal to get some first team experience.
 He started in most of the matches for Gokulam, making 21 appearances in the 2023–24 I-League and also made one assist.
 Saheef also made two appearances in the 2024 Super Cup with them.

-2024–present: Return to Kerala Blasters and rise to the first team
+2024–2026: Return to Kerala Blasters and rise to the first team

 Saheef returned to Kerala Blasters and made his Indian Super League debut for the club on 15 September 2024 in a 1–2 loss against Punjab FC.

+Chennaiyin FC

+Saheef joined regional rivals Chennaiyin ahead of the 2026-27 season.